microsoftarchive/cqrs-journey/docs/Journey_03_OrdersBC.markdown

 ## Aggregates and aggregate roots

 In the two models that have the **Order** aggregate and the **SeatsAvailability** aggregate, the team easily identified the entities that make up the aggregate, and the aggregate root.
 The choice is not so clear in the model with a single aggregate: it does not seem natural to access orders through a **SeatsAvailability** entity, or to access the seat availability through an **Order** entity.
-Creating a new entity to act as an aggregate root seems unnecessary.
+Creating a new entity to act as an aggregate root seems necessary.

 The team decided on the model that incorporated a process manager because this offers the best way to handle the concurrency requirements in this